-This college has a female population of 52%, which meets the requirements in terms of equity, redress and representivity.
-Transformation has occurred at a slightly slower rate than in other colleges provincially, as Limpopo colleges show an enrolment of 54% for female students.
+This college has a female population of 45%, which misses the requirements in terms of gender representivity by 7%.
+Transformation has occurred at a similar rate in the other colleges in the province, at which on average 49% of the student population is female.
+Both the province and college fall short of national gender equity targets.